henrytseng/angular-state-view/README.md

 	  </body>
 	</html>

-Add StateRouter as a dependency when your application module is instantiated
+In `app.js` add `angular-state-router` and `angular-state-view` as a dependency when your application module is instantiated.

 	angular.module('myApp', ['angular-state-router', 'angular-state-view']);